jeevan-p/ExpenseManager-Client/README.md

 Clone the Project

-First time to build the application, use

-gulp build

-Once build is done, do

-gulp watch - to enable hot reloading
+Use gulp command to build the project and enable live reloading

+Use node server.js to start the server at port 8080.